-□ Either
+□ Veteran

-9. Please tell us about your experience working with individuals or community groups to improve mental health and wellness.
+8. Are you interested in being: ☐ Primary Representative ☐ Alternate Representative ☐ Either (attend every meeting) ☐ (attend when requested/needed) 9.
+Please tell us about your experience working with individuals or community groups to improve mental health and wellness.
 10. Please describe your reason/s for applying to the MHSA Steering Committee.
 11. We value lived experience and recognize every individual has strengths and skill sets to contribute.
 What are some you would bring to the MHSA Steering Committee?
 12. Please provide any additional information about your experience or background that you want us to consider.

-Please return your completed application via mail, fax or email to:

-Andrea Crook MS, MHSA Program Manager Grantland L. Johnson Center for Health & Human Services 7001-A East Parkway, Suite 500 Sacramento CA 95823-2501 Fax: (916) 875-1490 Email: MHSA@SacCounty.gov Attn: MHSA Steering Committee
+Ple ease return your completed application via mail, fax or email to: Gra 700 Sac Faz Em antland L. Johnson Center for Health & Human Services O1-A East Parkway, Suite 500 cramento CA 95823-2501 x: (916) 875-1490 nail: MHSA@SacCounty.gov tn: MHSA Steering Committee be notified within 30 days.

-Your application will be reviewed, and a representative may contact you if there are any questions.
+Your application will be reviewed and a representative may contact you if there are any questions.
+Applicants will